fmealing/Natours/README.md

 Special thanks to the course instructor for providing comprehensive materials and guidance.

-For more information about the course, visit: [Node.js, Express, MongoDB & More: The Complete Bootcamp 2023](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp).
+For more information about the course, visit: [Node.js, Express, MongoDB & More: The Complete Bootcamp](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp).